 For the very best glazing choices available, look to Museum Glass® and Optimum Museum

-Acrylic.® These Conservation Grade UV products offer up to 99% UV protection from the Irreversible damage caused by light exposure while offering maximum anti-reflective viewing for amazing clarity.
+Acrylic.® These Conservation Grade UV products offer up to 99% UV protection from the irreversible damage caused by light exposure while offering maximum anti-reflective viewing for amazing clarity.

 Museum Glass is our finest grade premium glass.
-Is a truly an extraordinary product.
+Is truly an extraordinary product.
 It provides the same UV blocking protection of Conservation Clear and Conservation Reflection Control in that it blocks more than 98% of the ultraviolet rays.
 In addition, Museum Glass has a very special anti-reflective surface far superior to a typical non-glare glass.
 A special coating is used in extremely thin layers to break up the incoming light rays so that they don't bounce back off the glass, producing a glare.
 Because the rays don't bounce off, the picture is actually more illuminated than with clear glass.
 Museum Glass transmits more than 97% of light to the artwork.
-This improves colour and clarity of the artwork
+This improves the colour and clarity of the artwork

 Tru-Vue Conservation Clear Glass